 Getting to Aachen is easy by car, train, bus and plane from other parts of Germany, the UK, Belgium, The Netherlands and Paris.

 Aachen (Aix-la-Chapelle) is in the far western parts of Germany close to the borders with The Netherland and Belgium.
 It is also the closest significant German city to Britain.
 Aachen is on major transportation routes making it easy to reach by road or train.
 Maastricht-Aachen Airport (MST) is only minutes away but several major airports, including Düsseldorf and Frankfurt, are within reasonable distance.
-High-speed ICE and TGV Thalys trains are available for fast direct trains to Cologne, Frankfurt, Brussels and Paris.
-Connections are possible on the Eurostar trains or Eurolines / National Express buses from London.
+High-speed ICE and TGV Thalys trains are available for fast direct trains to Cologne, Frankfurt, Brussels, and Paris.
+Connections are possible on the Eurostar trains or various coach intercity bus services from London.

 Driving to Aachen in Western Germany

 Driving to Aachen is easy from most parts of Germany and Western Europe.
 Aachen is the westernmost German city only a few kilometers from the Dutch and Belgian borders.

 Driving distances and times to Aachen are around:

 - 30 km / 0:30 – Maastricht Aachen Airport (MST)